 - 2 tbsp fresh basil plus extra for the end

 Heat a large heavy pot over medium heat.
-Add olive oil, and onion and saute until translucent.
+Add olive oil and onion and saute until translucent.
 Add 1/2 tsp of salt to sweat the onion.
 Add garlic and cook for 30 seconds, add the wine and deglaze.
-Next, break the tomatoes with your hands as you add them to the pot.
-Include tomato juices as well.
-Add the sugar, salt, pepper, oregano, basil and bay leaf.
+Next, break the tomatoes with your hands as you add them to the pot and include the juices as well.
+Add the sugar, rest of the salt, pepper, oregano, basil and bay leaf.
 Simmer for 1.5 hours.
 Stir occasionally, while breaking up the tomatoes with a slotted spoon.

 While the sauce is simmering, get to work on the meatballs.

 Finish with additional fresh basil.
-Serve over top of rice spaghetti or zoodles (or regular if not Gluten Free).
+Serve over top of zoodles or gluten free pasta of your choice.